 -

-Select to toggle implicit security assessment.
 Disabling implicit security assessment turns off automatic security analysis for all the components associated with the selected organization and its sub-organizations.
+For further details, refer to Organization hierarchy, and override records.

 -